Basic Information

 The sample exam is not timed.
 The actual exam is.

-Preparing to retake the Math Placement Exam
+Preparing to Retake the Math Placement Exam

 FACT: You will save at least one semester of taking math by taking the time to do a careful review and placing in a course required for your major.